Sarah-HCEL/sarahfeldes.github.io/_posts/2025-07-03-openforwork.markdown

 ---
 As of August 2025, I am open to new adventures.

-If you are an artist, researchers, consultant, employer, or interested in collaborating in general - don't hesitate to reach out.
+If you are a researcher, artist, consultant, or interested in collaborating in general - don't hesitate to reach out.
 <br/>